shaoweisong/jsonpog-integration/README.md

     Y: Prompt,EOY, UL
     i.e. 2016postVFP_UL
 - second set use the string "sf","syst" (all lower cases)
+4. store the json in .gz format for compression

 **Repository with templates and tools in github**